cragtok/next_js_features_app/README.md

 ## 🗄️ Database

 A small SQLite database is used in this app to demonstrate server action mutations and route handler CRUD operations.
-- When the app is started, the database file will be created and in the `/data` folder.
+- When the app is started, the database file will be created in the `/data` folder.
 - The `lib/database` folder contains the database communication interface used by the application.
 - To clear the database and seed it with some sample users, run the `scripts/seed.ts` script which can be run using `pnpm` or `npm`.
+- Running the seed script will also create the database folder if it does not already exist.

 ## License